henrywfyeung/ERC721Copy/README.md

  */
 interface IMintable {
     /**
-     * @notice mintInfo struct that specifies the input to the minting function *
+     * @dev mintInfo struct that specifies the input to the minting function *
      * @param creatorId The tokenId of the creator NFT that produces the original content
      * @param duration The time duration that should add to the NFT token after mint